-Family: includes all household members except live-in aides and foster children and adults.
+Family unit size: The appropriate number of bedrooms for a family, as determined by the BGHD under the includes all household members except live-in aides and foster children and adults.
 Use the number of family members to calculate subsidies and payments.
 Family includes but is not limited to: